ealker/university-notes/CS38110_Open_Source/catb_notes.md

  Tradegy of the Commons

- - Over consumption, under investment
+ - Over consumption, under investment.
  - Arises when an individual has an incentive to consume to the detriment of others.
  - Personal gain over common good.

  Indirect Sales

  - Loss Leader
+  - Open source the software in order to buy proprietary software.
+Open source client but closed source server software, for example.
  - Widget Frosting
+  - For hardware manufacturers.
  - Recipe/Restaurant
+  - For services like RHEL.
  - Accessorising
+  - Open source the software but sell accessories to that - high end documentation or low end stuff like T-Shirts.
  - Free Future, Sell Present
   - Sell the current version, open source and make the previous version free.
  - Free Software, Sell Brand
   - Arduino release diagrams, you can buy cheap boards because of this.
 Most people buy the premium boards from Arduino.
-  - Software Support
-    - Most people aren't technical so you can sell them support services, perhaps even on a MRR